Invasive Species in Nova Scotia

 Rugosa Rose

-Fact Sheet VASCULAR PLANT Rosa rugosa Description Rugosa Rose is a dense shrub that grows up to 2.5 m tall.
-Its stem is robust, with
+VASCULAR PLANT Rosa rugosa Description Rugosa Rose is a dense shrub that grows up to 2.5 m tall.
+Its stem is robust, with abundant thorns of all sizes.
+Twigs are

 Read More »